athenars-io/.github/profile/README.md

 ## Welcome to Athenars!

-[Athenars](https://athenars.io) is all about *data-driven insights*.
+Athenars is a personal project all about *data-driven insights*.
 Data can keep people informed.
 Data can make life easier.
-Data can help make better decsions.
+Data can help make better decisions.

 <!--